 Equipment financing comes in two broad categories: purchases and leases.
 They both work very similar to how loans and leases work in the auto industry.

 Equipment purchase loans typically require you to agree to payment terms, including the length of the loan, the amount to be paid monthly and an interest rate.
 At the end of the loan period, if you’ve fulfilled all your payment obligations, you own the equipment.
 This is a good option if you want to own the equipment outright, want to purchase used equipment or want to purchase and modify equipment (and therefore, need to own it).

 Equipment leases typically require you to agree to a lease payment amount and time.
 You possess and can use the equipment as long as you make the agreed-upon lease payment.
 Depending on the terms of your lease, maintenance and other perks may be included.
 Once the lease term is up, you typically have the option of ending the lease, continuing the lease or leasing a new model.
 This is a good option if you don’t want to own the equipment long-term, know you’ll need to upgrade equipment every few years or can’t get approval for a loan.

 Equipment financing is sometimes easier to obtain than other types of business funding, including SBA-backed loans or angel investing.
-That’s because equipment financing is less risky for the lender, since the equipment acts as collateral.
-For the same reason, equipment financing may come with better rates and terms than other types of small business loans.
+That’s because equipment financing is less risky for the lender since the equipment acts as collateral.
+For the same reason, equipment financing, like truck loans for example, may come with better rates and terms than other types of small business loans.

 Another benefit of equipment financing is how many options you might have.
 Several lenders work exclusively with this type of loan, but you could also get financing from traditional banks.
 Some options, such as working capital loans from firms such as Kabbage, are available if you already have a history of income for your business.